IainMcManus/iOSCoreLibrary/README.md

 ## Adding Elements to an Overlay

 Once you have registered an overlay then, if required, you can add elements to the overlay.
 An element is one or more UI elements and an associated description.

 The currently supported elements are:
  * Any control based off of UIView (eg. UILabel, UIButton, UISwitch, UITableViewCell etc)
  * UITabBarItem
  * UINavigationItem
  * UIBarButtonItem
+ * UISegmentedControl

 Elements are added using the method (on ICLTrainingOverlayData) below: